sgavriil01/Polyglot-Meeting-Assistant/README.md

----
-title: Polyglot Meeting Assistant
-emoji: 🎙️
-colorFrom: blue
-colorTo: indigo
-sdk: docker
-app_file: app.py
-pinned: false
-license: mit
----

-# Polyglot Meeting Assistant
+# 🎙️ Polyglot Meeting Assistant

-An AI-powered meeting transcription and analysis tool that automatically transcribes audio, extracts key insights, and provides semantic search across your meetings.
+Transform your meetings into searchable, actionable insights with AI-powered transcription and analysis.

-## ✨ Features
+## ✨ What it does

-- **🎙️ Audio Transcription** - Upload audio files (MP3, WAV, M4A) for automatic transcription
+- **🎙️ Transcribe** audio and video files automatically
-- **📄 Text Processing** - Upload text files (TXT, MD, RTF) for analysis
-- **🧠 AI-Powered Analysis** - Automatic summarization, action item extraction, and key decision identification
+- **🧠 Analyze** meetings to extract summaries, action items, and decisions
-- **🔍 Semantic Search** - Search across all your meetings using natural language
+- **🔍 Search** across all your meetings using natural language
-- **👥 Session Management** - Isolated user sessions with persistent data
-- **📱 Modern UI** - Clean, responsive interface built with React and Material-UI
+- **� Organize** insights with session management

 ## 🚀 Quick Start